open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

     ```properties
     # META-INF/io/opentelemetry/instrumentation/my-instrumentation.properties
-    version = 1.2.3
+    version=1.2.3
     ```

-  The `Instrumenter` automatically detects the properties file and determine the instrumentation version based on its name.
+  The `Instrumenter` automatically detects the properties file and determines the instrumentation version based on its name.

 If the `Instrumenter` adheres to a specific OpenTelemetry schema, you can set the schema URL using